Need help with the legalese around New York nanny tax rules? Trying to figure out how to pay your household employee the right way?

 The IT-2104 specifies your employee’s withholding details for state personal income tax.
 If your employee claims over 14 allowances, you must send the IT-2104 to the state at: NYS Tax Department, Income Tax Audit Administrator, Withholding Certificate Coordinator, W A Harriman Campus, Albany NY 12227-0865.
 If your employee is claiming that he or she is exempt from state personal income tax, the employee must complete the IT-2104-E, and must fill out a new form every year.

 Income tax withholdings are typically remitted on a quarterly basis.
 However, in New York, if your state income tax withholdings equal to or exceed $700 during a calendar quarter, you must remit those amounts to the state within 5 business days.
 Don’t worry, the Poppins system is setup to handle this requirement!

-Employers in New York City with a domestic worker who has worked for the employer for at least a year and who work more than 80 hours a calendar year must provide two days of paid safe/sick time per year.
+Employers in New York City with a domestic worker who works more than 80 hours a calendar year must provide 40 hours of paid safe/sick time per year.
+Safe/sick leave must accrue at a rate of at least one hour of leave for every 30 hours worked or be provided up front for the whole year.
 Safe time and sick time accrued by a domestic worker will carry over to the next calendar year.
 You must provide written notice of these benefits to employees when they are hired.